 English landscape and wildlife photographer with an extensive portfolio.
-He uses tight framing and macro techniques to produce impressive and colourful shots of animals in action.
+He uses tight framing and macro techniques to produce impressive and colorful shots of animals in action.

 Wildlife biologist and natural history photographer with a passion for conservation.
-He mainly photographs in North America, and has a wide collection of images available to view or purchase which demonstrate animals from all around this region.
+He mainly photographs in North America and has a wide collection of images available to view or purchase which demonstrates animals from all around this region.

 Minnesota-based nature photographer originally from Montana.
 His images feature not just animals, but also landscapes and skyscapes without animals present.
 These collectively give an impressive idea of the nature and wildlife of Minnesota, and the beautiful vistas that can be found there.

 Brazilian photographer who leads wildlife photo tours.
 His images are often full of action – such as birds in flight, an otter eating a fish, or even a big cat dragging its prey back to its lair.

 UK-based wildlife photographer who mostly works in the areas around Norfolk.
 Her subjects include wild rabbits, birds, insects, and deer, all within their natural wild habitats.
 Her images have a real rustic charm to them that reminds us of summer days.

 Veterinarian and wildlife photographer in the Canadian Rockies.
 He is simply motivated by the beauty of nature, both to preserve it and to help save it in medical terms.